-- ▶ Only properly trained specialist staff may perform electrical connection work. - ▶ Observe applicable federal/national installation codes and regulations. - Comply with local workplace safety regulations. - ► Always connect the protective ground cable ⊕ before connecting additional cables. - ▶ When using in potentially explosive atmospheres, observe the information in the device-specific Ex documentation.
+- ▶ Have electrical connection work carried out by correspondingly trained specialists only. - ▶ Observe applicable federal/national installation codes and regulations. - ► Comply with local workplace safety regulations. - ► For use in potentially explosive atmospheres, observe the information in the device-specific Ex documentation.

-7.3.1 Connecting the transmitter
+7.2.1 Connecting the transmitter